barcelonapm/project-X/README.md

 # Swagger spec (WIP)

-To render/edit the Swagger spec got to the [Swagger Editor](http://editor.swagger.io/#!/)
+To render/edit the Swagger spec go to the [Swagger Editor](http://editor.swagger.io/#!/)
 * we use  #proejectx on barcelonapm slack.
 * Dockerhub Namespace: barcelonapm